Lexington Truck Accident Attorney

 James Vaught today.
 Whether your serious truck accident was caused by

-a tired truck driver, improperly maintained vehicle, or other causes,
+a tired truck driver, an improperly maintained vehicle, or other causes,

 Attorney James Vaught is proud to help individuals injured in accidents